 Transitioning from an entrepreneur to a corporate position:

 Show the potential employer that the reasons for leaving that field were not due to failure but rather to pursue your passion.
 The organization needs to realize that you would be an asset to their company instead of a liability.
 Uncovering transferable skills and including them in your application letter and resume is paramount for a career change.
 An example to help tailor your response:

 “After building a successful small business where I grew revenues from zero to six figures in two years, I recently closed the company to pursue my passion for marketing.
 Your opening is an excellent opportunity, and I look forward to speaking with you about how I can help grow your client base.”

 State that you are searching for a job you are willing to commit to and give 100%.
 Convince the potential employer you are willing to be loyal and committed to the work with no intention of leaving.
 This example response will assist you in writing your own:

 “Although I have changed jobs frequently in the past few years, I am looking for a position and company where I can make a long-term commitment.
 If you agree that my credentials are an excellent fit for your needs, please feel free to call or email me to arrange a meeting.”

 Demotion in a previous job:

 Assure the employer that you are capable of doing more and will be efficient and competent in the position they are hiring for.
-How you address the transition in your cover letter will depend on whether you are targeting positions comparable to the position before your demotion or after it.
+How you address the transition in your cover letter will depend on whether you target positions comparable to the position before your demotion or after it.

-For instance, if you used to be a sales manager and got demoted back to a member of the sales team and you now prefer sales over management, your letter should frame the transition as a move to a role more appropriate for your strengths and interests.
+For instance, if you used to be a sales manager and got demoted back to a sales team member and now prefer sales over management, your letter should frame the transition as a move to a role more appropriate for your strengths and interests.